Skip to content

 Findings List

-Navigate to Findings in the sidebar to see all findings.
-The table shows:
+Navigate to Findings in the sidebar to see all findings across your repositories.

 ColumnDescription